appiversity/guide/src/workflow/create-workflow.md

 2. Defining each approval step
 3. Defining what each approval step may add to the flow.
 For example, attaching additional documentation or data.

 **Creating a workflow** is different than someone *starting* a workflow - or *initiating a course drop*.
 Think of **creating a workflow** as **creating** the form.
 You do that once (or at least once in a while).
+Then people fill out copies of the form - which is like *starting a workflow* in appiversity.

 ## Who can create a workflow
-Remember there are different [categories of stakeholders](./user-categories.html) using appiversity at your institution.
+Remember there are different [categories of stakeholders](../departments/people-public-people-users.html) using appiversity at your institution.
 You have *people*, who are staff members, faculty, employees.
 You have students.
 You have *public* people - who are not necessarily associated with the institution at all.
 While these stakeholders might *start* or *initiate* a workflow, they aren't the people who will be **creating the workflow in the first place**.

 Only appiversity **users** with the **Workflows** account privilege may create, edit, delete, and rollover workflows.
 You can check a user's profile (or your own) to see if if this privilege has been granted: